 Miquon follows Pennsylvania School Immunization Requirements, and also requires that all children are up to date with the COVID-19 immunizations, as defined by the CDC.
 Each student must present an immunization record to be officially registered.
 Miquon has a process for considering immunization exemption requests.
 Parents/guardians must submit a written request using the Immunization Exemption Form and will be contacted to meet with the Immunization Committee to discuss their request prior to enrollment.
-Please contact our Director of Admissions, Bree McNamara, for the form.
+Please contact covid@miquon.org for the form.